-Gross operating expenses increased by 1.3% from \$3.1million to \$3.2million.
-The following is an explanation of major movements within each expense category that lead to the above result.
+Gross operating expenses decreased by 3.4% from \$3.2 million to \$3.0 million.
+The following is an explanation of major movements within each expense category that led to the above result.

-Employee benefits expense increased by 11.6% as share based variable contracts for two executives were converted to fixed employment agreements and outstanding entitlements under the previous agreements were paid out.
-The NSX no longer operates share based employment schemes.
+Employee benefits expense decreased by 16.2% as share based variable contracts were not paid in the current financial year for two executives that had been converted to fixed employment agreements and outstanding entitlements under the previous agreements and been concluded in the previous financial year.
+Also contributing were lower employment on costs associated with payroll tax, workers compensation due to overall lower employment costs.

-Consultancy expenses includes contractor payments, external advisers and payments to Financial and Energy Exchange for the services of Ann Bowering as CEO of the SIMVSE Joint Venture.
-This expense decreased by 0.2% due a slightly smaller expenditure incurred by the JV with FEX for SIMVSE.
+Consultancy expenses includes contractor payments, external advisers and payments to Financial and Energy Exchange for the services of Ann Bowering as CEO of the SIMVSE Joint Venture and capital raising services.
+This expense increased by 45.6% due capital raising services provided by FEX.